gcaraciolo/challenges/README.md

 to the resources it has access.

 Challenge:
-Theres in [test method](https://github.com/gcaraciolo/challenges/blob/master/tests/Feature/ExampleTest.php#L26) that is marked as incomplete.
+There's a [test method](https://github.com/gcaraciolo/challenges/blob/master/tests/Feature/ExampleTest.php#L26) that is marked as incomplete.
 It shows that it´s not possible to make an eagger loading with the current resource relationship defined in the membership model.
 My problem is make eager loading working.